Node.js os Module: CPU, Memory & Network Interfaces

 } catch { return os.totalmem(); }

-}This tries cgroups v2 first, falls back to total system memory outside a container or on non-Linux platforms. process.constrainedMemory() (added in Node 19.6) is the official API for this - it returns the cgroup memory limit if available, or undefined if unconstrained.
-In production monitoring, comparing process.memoryUsage().rss against process.constrainedMemory() gives you actual memory pressure relative to the container limit, which is far more useful than comparing against os.totalmem() when your container has 512 MB inside a 64 GB host.
+}This tries cgroups v2 first and falls back to total system memory outside a container or on non-Linux platforms. process.constrainedMemory(), added in Node 19.6, is the official API for this.
+It returns the cgroup memory limit when one is available, or undefined when the process is unconstrained.
+For production monitoring, compare process.memoryUsage().rss with process.constrainedMemory() when you care about pressure inside a container.

 Load Average

 Load average measures demand on the system's computing resources.
-It counts the average number of processes in two states: running on a CPU (actually executing instructions) and waiting in the run queue (runnable but waiting for a free core).
-Linux also includes processes in uninterruptible sleep - typically disk I/O waits where the process is blocked on a syscall that can't be interrupted.
-This is a Linux-specific quirk.
-Other Unix systems (FreeBSD, macOS) only count runnable processes in load average.
+It counts processes that are running on a CPU and processes that are runnable but waiting in the run queue.
+Linux also includes processes in uninterruptible sleep, usually disk I/O waits where a process is blocked in a syscall that cannot be interrupted.
+Other Unix systems, including FreeBSD and macOS, count runnable processes without that Linux-specific I/O-wait behavior.

-How to interpret the numbers: compare the load average to your CPU count.
-On a 4-core machine, a load average of 4.0 means every core is fully occupied with zero queue depth.
-A load average of 8.0 means on average, 4 processes are running and 4 more are waiting for a core.
-Below 4.0, the machine has spare capacity.
+Interpret load average by comparing it with CPU count.
+On a 4-core machine, a load average of 4.0 means the machine is fully occupied with no average queue depth.
+A load average of 8.0 means roughly 4 processes are running while 4 more are waiting for CPU time.

 const load1m = os.loadavg()[0];